apache/bifromq/README.md

 ## User Community

-We welcome you to connect with the BifroMQ community:
+We welcome you to connect with the Apache BifroMQ community:

 * **[Mailing Lists](https://bifromq.apache.org/community/#about-the-mailing-list)** – Stay informed, discuss development topics, and collaborate with other contributors via our public mailing lists.
 * **[Discord server](https://discord.gg/Pfs3QRadRB)** – Join us to chat, share ideas, and get real-time updates on ongoing work.